 If you want to get the best out of your beats, it all comes down to the output.
 If you’re looking to get the best out of your top-of-the-range headphones, then an amp with an internal DAC is a great idea.

-When looking at Apogee Groove vs. Dragonfly, My number 1 pick is the Groove.
+When looking at Apogee Groove vs Dragonfly, our number 1 pick is the Groove.
 But let’s take an in-depth look at the features of each to see what would work best for your setup.

 Apogee is one of the best-known brands in the audio interface industry.
-Hip Hop producers and dance artists are using apogees products to create hit music.
-The Apogee Groove is a steal for the price, and anything you hook up to it sounds better.
+Hip Hop producers and dance artists use Apogee products to create some of their best music.

 The Groove reveals every detail without having to hit max volume, so you get the most out of the playlist.